 Fort Worth Property and Theft Crimes Lawyer

-Theft Attorney defending clients charged with property or theft crimes in Fort Worth, Arlington, and Tarrant County
+Criminal Theft Attorney defending clients charged with property or theft crimes in Fort Worth, Arlington, and Tarrant County

 Were you arrested for theft in Fort Worth, Texas?
 Theft is the most common criminal offense prosecuted in Tarrant County criminal courts.
-This offense can be charged as either a misdemeanor or felony, depending upon the property’s value.
+This offense can be charged as either a misdemeanor or felony, depending upon the property's value.

 If you are facing theft charges, you need to consult a highly skilled Fort Worth criminal defense attorney immediately.
 If you have been charged with the Fort Worth crime of theft, time is of the essence.
-This means the sooner a Fort Worth theft defense attorney can investigate these allegations, the sooner they can locate evidence like eyewitnesses and video footage.
+This means the sooner a Fort Worth theft crimes lawyer investigates these allegations, the sooner they can locate evidence like eyewitnesses and video footage.

-Moreover, the District Attorney’s Office likes to prosecute criminal theft cases quickly.
-Many misdemeanor cases reach trial in as little as 90 – 180 days.
+The District Attorney’s Office likes to prosecute criminal theft cases quickly.
+Many misdemeanor cases reach trial in as little as 90 - 180 days.
 As a result, it is imperative to contact an attorney as soon as possible to allow a comprehensive preparation of your case.

-Finally, the earlier you can negotiate with the District Attorney’s Office, the better.
+The earlier you can negotiate with the District Attorney’s Office, the better.
 The prosecutor is more open to a favorable plea bargain or diversion if you present a compelling argument early on.

 Why You Should Work With the Theft Attorneys at Fulgham Hampton Criminal Defense Attorneys

-gavel next to handcuffs on deskOur criminal defense law firm has five lawyers who once worked as criminal prosecutors in Tarrant County and the surrounding areas.
 As a result, we experienced first-hand how the District Attorney’s Office operates, including how the prosecutors evaluate cases for diversion or plea consideration, gather evidence, and common prosecution theories used in theft cases.

-Our Fort Worth criminal defense lawyer at Fulgham Hampton Criminal Defense Attorneys combines our knowledge of criminal litigation and court practices with a passion for criminal justice.
 Collectively, our attorneys have more than 80 years of experience, including hundreds of jury trials.
 We have achieved an impressive record of securing successful outcomes for our clients, and we promise to fight hard to help increase your chances of getting the most favorable outcomes possible.

 We know you have options when considering which theft defense attorney to work with.
 Our team's mission is to achieve each client’s goal, fight for their best interests, and protect their legal rights.

 If you were charged with theft in Fort Worth, you could go the easy route and use court-appointed counsel.
 However, court-appointed counsel is often overburdened and lacks crucial legal resources.
-In addition, depending on the circumstances, the court may order defendants to repay the costs of court-appointed counsel.

 With Fulgham Hampton Criminal Defense Attorneys, you can rest assured that our team of Fort Worth theft lawyers are thinking critically about the facts, devoting their full attention to your case, and tailoring our representation to your goals and needs.
-Call Fulgham Hampton Criminal Defense Attorneys at (817) 877-3030 today to schedule a free consultation to discuss your theft case further.

 Types of Fort Worth Crimes Our Theft Attorneys Handle